hgribeirogeo/qaoa-carbon-cerrado/README.md

 https://atlas-biomassa-goias.streamlit.app/

 📄 License

-This project is licensed under the MIT License – see LICENSE.
+This project is licensed under the MIT License – see LICENSE .

 🙏 Acknowledgments

 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the author and do not necessarily reflect the official policies of IBM or IBM Quantum.

 📞 Contact

 Hugo José Ribeiro
 Federal University of Goiás (UFG), Brazil
 School of Civil and Environmental Engineering
 📧 hugoppgema@ufg.br

 🐙 GitHub: @hgribeirogeo